dcbau/FreeGrid/README.md

 # GuidedHRTFsPython

+## Additional Hardware
+### Measurement Equipment
+Of course, a pair of in-ear microphones is needed.
+We used [these DIY microphones](https://www.researchgate.net/publication/331988584_The_PIRATE_an_anthropometric_earPlug_with_exchangeable_microphones_for_Individual_Reliable_Acquisition_of_Transfer_functions_at_the_Ear_canal_entrance), but any available in-ear microphone will work.

+A good measurement loudspeaker with an adequately good magnitude and phase response.
+It should be rather small to closely match a point source.
+> Low frequency response of the speaker is not that important, since the low frequency range is not that important for an HRTF and is usually crowded with undesired room modes.
+So we omit the low frequency below 200Hz of the HRTFs anyway.

+An audio interface for capturing the IRs an audio interface.
+It should at least has 2In/2Out.
+A third I/O is very helpful to have a feedback loop (directly connecting Out3 -> In3), than the software can directly compensate any software- or DA/AD-latency.
+Digitally controlled preamps of the inputs are a big benefit to avoid L/R level mismatch.
+### Tracking System
+The application is highly specialized to be used with the HTC VIVE system.
+It is widely available, easy to use, moderate priced and offers very accurate and fast tracking capabilites.
+Despite many other VR/AR applications, neither the Headset nor the Contollers are needed, only the additionally available [Trackers](https://www.vive.com/de/accessory/vive-tracker/).

+Tracker handling is already built in the application (SteamVR is needed nevertheless), and with an integrated simple calibration routine, very accurate relational angles between head and loudspeaker can be achieved.

+The application is also capable of receiving external tracking data via Open Sound Control (OSC), if a different tracking system is used.
+But then the external system has to take care of determining the relative angle between head and loudspeaker, because the OSC input only listens to the values *Azimuth*, *Elevation* and *Radius*.
 ## Install Notes:
 The whole application is Python, so in order to run it you need Python with a bunch of external packages.
 We highly recommend using [conda](https://docs.conda.io/en/latest/) for this.